Sync Tracking

 Querying

-Because Sync Tracking data is stored as simple parquet files in your Observability Lake, you can query them in groups.
+Because Sync Tracking data is stored as simple parquet files, you can query them in groups.
 For example, you can use duckdb to find all records that have failed and group by error message (Note: you'll need to grant access duckdb access to your object storage separately)

 SELECT status_message, ARRAY_AGG(identifier) AS rejected_records